 Ask Them to Respond to Another Student’s Comment

 Involve more students by asking questions that agree or disagree with a comment: “How do the rest of you feel about that?”
 “Does anyone who hasn’t spoken care to comment?”
 “Is there anyone else who agrees or disagrees?”
 Discussions run best when the students are responding to each other.
-Try to keep your talking to a minimum and encourage students to respond to each other’s comments and to look at each other.
-Think of yourself as a discussion guide, not leader.
+Try to keep your talking to a minimum and encourage students to respond to each other’s comments, to look at each other, and (when possible) to use each others’ names.
+Think of yourself as a discussion guide rather than a leader.

-If a question leads too far off topic, you can suggest that the student speak with you in office hours or via email about it.
+If a question leads too far off topic, you can suggest that the student speak with you about it in office hours or via email.

 Give Nonverbal Support

 Keep eye contact with students while they are talking.
 Nod along so that they know you are listening.
 If they feel as though you’re interested in what they have to say, they may volunteer more often.
 If a student who is rarely involved contributes to the discussion, give the person a smile or a nod to let them know that what they have to say is important.